 Cellular communications frequencies, or channels, are limited, expensive, and in great demand.
 Therefore, the goal of the cellular communications system operator is to maximize cellular usage with the smallest number of channels.
-15 Co-channel interference degrades communications quality, further restricting the ability of the cellular operator to provide reliable service with minimal channels.
+20 Co-channel interference degrades communications quality, further restricting the ability of the cellular operator to provide reliable service with minimal channels.
 Rebuilds of existing system infrastructure are expensive and therefore undesirable.

 Referencing FIG. 1, those persons having ordinary skill in the art will recognize that for purposes of the present discussion, a cell 21 is an area controlled by a central base station 23 with a multiple number of assigned frequencies, or channels.
+Each channel defines a sector, collectively 25, which is a 30 geographic area covered by one frequency within a cell 21.
+It is known that cellular network operators, using known and available computer systems, will create tiered cells in areas of especially heavy cellular traffic.
+A tiered cell, such as the two-tiered cell of FIG. 1, is known to have an outer tier 33 and 35 an inner tier 31.
+The outer tier 33 in a tri-sectorized cell is represented by the three sections 25 of 120-degree directional antennas previously discussed.
+The inner tier 31 of the tiered cell 21 is defined by an additional transceiver.
+This additional transceiver is generally a low power, omni-directional 40 antenna, as indicated by the circle of coverage 35 within the center of the cell.

-Each channel defines a sector, collectively 25, which is a 25 geographic area covered by one frequency within a cell 21.
-Referencing FIG. 2, within a cellular system, or coverage area 19, a tile, also sometimes called a cluster, 27, e.g. 27a, 27b, and 27c, is a pattern of contiguous cells mapped with complete frequency usage and repetition, i.e., a number of cells in 30 a nonrepeating pattern which have had channels assigned thereto.
+Referencing FIG. 2, within a cellular system, or coverage area 19, a tile, also sometimes called a cluster, 27, e.g. 27a, 27b, and 27c, is a pattern of contiguous cells mapped with 45 complete frequency usage and repetition, i.e., a number of cells in a nonrepeating pattern which have had channels assigned thereto.

-In a cellular system 19, it is conventional to employ three 100-120 degree directional antennae at each base station 23 to provide a cell 21 with three sectors 25, i.e., the cell 21 is 35 "trisectorized".
-The frequencies allotted to the cell are then reused in a simple fixed pattern to derive tiles of, e.g., 3, 4, or 7 cell types dependant upon the number of frequencies available to the system operator for supporting the desired channel separation.
-Based on the current fixed channel assignment 40 schemes, three disjoined channel sets are assigned to each base station and repeated uniformly in all tiles to provide equidistant separation among co-channel cells, i.e., cells using the same frequencies.
-In FIG. 2 for example, the operator uses nine channels to supply the three adjacent cell types, 45 A, B, and C. Cell type A uses channels 1, 4, and 7.
+In a cellular system 19, it is conventional to employ three 100-120 degree directional antennae at each base station 23 to 50 provide a cell 21 with three sectors 25, i.e., the cell 21 is trisectorized.
+The frequencies allotted to the cell are then reused in a simple fixed pattern to derive tiles of, e.g., 3, 4, or 7 cell types dependant upon the number of frequencies available to the system operator for supporting the desired channel 55 separation.
+Based on the current fixed channel assignment schemes, three disjoined channel sets are assigned to each base station and repeated uniformly in all tiles to provide equidistant separation among co-channel cells, i.e., cells using the same frequencies.
+In FIG. 2 for example, the opera- 60 tor uses nine channels to supply the three adjacent cell types, A, B, and C. Cell type A uses channels 1, 4, and 7.
 Cell type B, utilizes channels 2, 5, and 8.
 Cell type C utilizes channels 3, 6, and 9.
-However, the conventional fixed pattern of channel allocation does not take full advantage of antenna directivities and channel allocation schemes to maximize fre- 50 quency reuse.
+However, the conventional fixed pattern of channel allocation does not take full advantage of antenna direc- 65 tivities and channel allocation schemes to maximize frequency reuse.